 So what of the pin?
 The best to be said about it is that far worse figure skating pins exist.

 Around the circumference of the pin, which measures approximately 1-3/8″ in diameter (3.5 cm), are the event name, sponsor, and year: “European Figure Skating Championships, Skate Electric, 1989.”
-At the center of the pin is an illustration of couple, in gold, in a classic skating pose.
+(Skate Electric was the sponsorship name used by the Electricity Council that governed the electricity supply industry in portions of the U.K.) At the center of the pin is an illustration of couple, in gold, in a classic skating pose.
 Note that the event location is not included.
 Although the pin, done on a gold-color base metal with black enamel fill, certainly did its job to commemorate the championship, it did little to interpret the importance of the event, even if that event was a less than stellar one.

 Enjoy this week’s figure skating pins blog: 1989 European Figure Skating Championships Pin: Who Can Remember?